What is plastic surgery?

 Congenital anomalies (including deformed ears, cleft palate, and cleft lip)

-Doctors who perform plastic surgery
+Doctors who do plastic surgery

 It is important to select a doctor who is certified in plastic surgery by the American Board of Plastic Surgery.
 Generally, a surgeon who is board-certified in plastic surgery has graduated from an accredited medical school and has completed at least 5 years of graduate medical education--usually 3 years of general surgery and 2 years of plastic surgery.
 In addition, the surgeon must practice plastic surgery for 2 years and pass comprehensive written and oral exams to become board-certified.
 Board certification is renewed every 10 years to ensure ongoing competency in the specialty.